Steward and the King, The

 Aragorn said this easily, the pain long gone and not renewed in the telling.
-Boromir only stared in silence, unable to imagine such an orphan’s life.
+Boromir only stared in silence, unable to imagine such an orphan's life.
 What could it be to be nameless?
 No, he must have had a name ... a false name.
 A false name he had not known was false until he was told the truth.
 Boromir shivered.
 I have always known who I was, who I would be, what I would never be.
 He remembered a day when he was seven years old, and Faramir still a toddler.
 Always he, or the nurse, or Father would hold his hand to keep the young child from running curious where he should not go.
 Mother had a difficult night -- she was sick again -- and, exhausted, she had fallen asleep in her chair.
 Father quietly lifted Faramir from her arms into his own and, to give her peace, they had left the room.
 That was the earliest time he could remember the throne room, for that is where Father had walked.
-“This will be your duty,” he told him.
+"This will be your duty," he told him.
 But when he asked why they should sit in the lower chair and not in the throne at the top of the stairs, his father's eyes had turned cold.
-“We are Stewards, not Kings.”
-Boromir's eyes closed in grief, and he tried in vain to hold away his tears.
+"We are Stewards, not Kings."
+Boromir's eyes closed.
 Faramir was gone, and Denethor was lost to him.

 "I envy your memories," Aragorn said.
 "Do not abandon him."